 Web to app attribution

 For publishers who have hybrid inventory across app and web environments, the previous SKAN versions were limited to app and were not supporting cross-channel attribution.
-The new version will now cover ads shown on websites who direct the user to an app’s App Store product page.
+The new version will now support click attributions for ads shown in Safari that direct the user to an app’s App Store product page.
 This improvement will be greatly valued on specific app categories, and in some heavy web markets like Australia and Japan where mobile web publishers will now have a chance to participate in the SKAN ecosystem and increase their revenue.

 What are the benefits for publishers?

 Every app developer is also an app marketer.
 Ultimately SKAdNetwork allows them to measure their return on ad spend and marketing strategies.

 Whilst it can be difficult to measure direct revenue increase linked to SKAN adoption, here’s why app developers should care about adopting SKAN and its latest 4.0 version when it comes to monetizing:

 - Capturing advertising budgets – Some advertisers and demand platforms are only buying on SKAN-enabled inventory, so app developers not supporting SKAN may lose out on the revenue opportunity.

 - Maintaining attribution in a post-ATT world – We observed that opt-in rates have remained stable at 31% in the last few months.
 This means that 69% of users don’t have an IDFA and it is not possible to enable deterministic attribution on these users.
 Therefore, it is imperative for app developers to support SKAdNetwork to keep providing value to advertisers through a privacy-safe probabilistic attribution model in a world where mobile identifiers are fading away.